csdms/ivy/lessons/git/github-authentication.md

 * **id_ecdsa.pub**
 * **id_ed25519.pub**

-you can skip ahead to the "Adding an SSH key to GitHub" section.
+you can skip ahead to the [Add an SSH key to GitHub](./github-authentication.md#add-an-ssh-key-to-github) section.

 If you don't have a **.ssh** directory or one of the three supported key types,